joelzehring/Wizard-Dungeon/README.md

 # Wizard-Dungeon
 HTML5 game.
+Made with help from Timothy.
 With code from Gemini.